 - A. Provide a broad and flexible program which allows for individual differences. - B. Provide activities and materials to develop skills conducive to effective performance: listening, speaking, reading, writing, grammar and studying. - C. Provide experiences and opportunities for children to develop skills in critical thinking, deductive and inductive reasoning, and in problem solving. - D. Develop creativity, positive attitudes and ideals. - E. Develop critical thinking skills.

-Teacher - Student Ratio: 1:22
+Teacher - Student Ratio: 1:22 Grade Levels for Which Program is Intended: 6 - 8

 VI.
 JUSTIFICATION FOR VARIANCE FROM STATE REQUIREMENTS FOR EDUCATIONAL FACILITIES (S.R.E.F.)